-Obje ectives Cont trols 01 To avoid an unreasonable sense of enclosure and to facilitate an appropriate separation between buildings.
+Obje ctives Cont rols 01 To avoid an unreasonable sense of enclosure and to facilitate an appropriate separation between buildings.
 C1 The minimum side setback for dwelling houses, semi-detached dwellings and dual occupancies is determined by the table in Figure 5A.
 02 To ensure the side elevation of buildings are well articulated.
-C2 The minimum side setback for residential flat buildings, attached dwellings and multi-dwelling housing is determined by 03 To protect the acoustic and visual privacy of residents on adjoining properties. the table in Figure 5B.
+C2 The minimum side setback for residential flat buildings, attached dwellings and multi-dwelling housing is determined by O3 To protect the acoustic and visual privacy of residents on adjoining properties.
+63 the table in Figure 5B.
 04 To facilitate solar access to habitable windows of adjoining properties.
-C3 The minimum side setback for any other land use not addressed in controls C1 to C2 above is determined by the table in 05 To facilitate views between buildings.
-Figure 5B.
+C3 The minimum side setback for any other land use not addressed in controls C1 to C2 above is determined by the table in 05 To facilitate views between buildings. ~ Figure 5B.
 06 To provide opportunities for screen planting.
-Note: The side setback is the horizontal distance between the side property boundary and the building envelope, 07 To allow external access between the front and rear of the site. measured at 90° from the boundary at front setback, as shown in Figure 4.
-Note: For controls C2 and C3 setbacks include any basement piling or similar structured forms C4 The building has a maximum unarticulated wall length of 12m to the side elevation.
+00 Note: The side setback is the horizontal distance between the side property boundary and the building envelope, 07 To allow external access between the front and rear of the site. measured at 90° from the boundary at the front setback, as shown in Figure 4.
+2015 Note: For controls C2 and C3 setbacks include any basement piling or similar structured forms NOCR C4 The building has a maximum unarticulated wall length of 12m to the side elevation. ed To allow external access between the front and rear of the site.
 Note: A reduced side setback may be considered where zero or significantly reduced setbacks are characteristic of the immediate streetscape.
 These streets may be specifically identified in Chapter B1 Residential Precincts or Chapter B2 Neighbourhood HCAs.

-B3.2 Building envelope > 3.2.3 Side setbacks
+B3.2 Building envelope ► 3.2.3 Side setbacks

-Objectives Controls
+Obje ectives Controls

-O8 To recognise built form characteristics of semi-detached dwellings and attached dwellings.
+08 To recognise built form characteristics of semi-detached dwellings and attached dwellings.
 Notwithstanding C1 to C3 above, the following variations apply: a) For a semi-detached dwelling-a zero setback applies at the common boundary between the pair of semi-detached dwellings. b) For attached dwellings-a zero setback applies at the common boundary between each dwelling within the development.